-Small-cap and mid-cap company risk.
-The trust includes stocks issued by small-cap and midcap companies.
+Small-capitalization and midcapitalization company risk.
+The trust includes stocks issued by small-capitalization and mid-capitalization companies.
 These stocks customarily involve more investment risk than larger capitalization or more seasoned stocks.
 These additional risks are due in part to the following factors.
-Small-cap and mid-cap companies may:
+Smallcapitalization and mid-capitalization companies may:

-- Have limited product lines, markets or financial resources: - Be new and developing companies which seek to develop and utilize new and/or emerging technologies.
-These technologies may be slow to develop or fail to develop altogether; - Have less publicly available information; - Lack management depth or experience;
+- Have limited product lines, markets or financial resources; - Be new and developing companies which seek to develop and utilize new and/or emerging technologies.
+These

-- Be less liquid; - Be more vulnerable to adverse general market or economic developments; and - Be dependent upon products that were recently brought to market or key personnel.
+- technologies may be slow to develop or fail to develop altogether; - Have less publicly available information; - Lack management depth or experience; - Be less liquid; - Be more vulnerable to adverse general market or economic developments; and - Be dependent upon products that were recently brought to market or key personnel.